John 6:45

 the kingdom of Jesus was a spiritual kingdom and not an earthly one, Judas was

-more than ready to turn Jesus in for 40 pieces of silver: he would at least get
+more than ready to turn Jesus in for 40 pieces of silver.
+Judas determined at

-something out of the deal.
-Because of his selfishness and his lack of surrender
+least get something out of the deal.
+Because of his selfishness and his lack of

-to the will of God, he became evil: and the name of Judas has become synonymous
+surrender to the will of God, he became evil, and the name of Judas has become

-with the most treacherous and despicable of humans.
-In the centuries that have
+synonymous with the most treacherous and despicable of humans.
+In the centuries

-passed since the betrayal of Jesus, there may be no worse name that you could
+that have passed since the betrayal of Jesus, there may be no worse name that

-call someone than to call them a Judas.
-It’s always better to go with God than
+you could call someone than to call them a Judas.
+It is always better to go

 ___________________________________________________